Click here to OPEN THE MAP in a separate window.

 Please call 970-962-2583 or 970-663-5697 to report any water that stands for more than 4 days, mosquito annoyance concerns, or for information regarding West Nile Virus prevention.
 Resident phone calls continue to locate new mosquito habitats, thereby reducing the number of mosquitoes in the backyards of the residents of Longmont.

 In 2002, City Council voted in favor of establishing a formal mosquito control program in the City of Longmont.
 The purpose of the program is to protect residents from disease and annoyance through a comprehensive Integrated Pest Management approach.
-The 2011 larval control service area for the City of Longmont included approximately 28 square miles of private and public lands in the city limits of Longmont.
-In 2009 the City of Longmont and Boulder County Public Health agreed to cost share larval control efforts in a portion of unincorporated Weld County.
-The Weld County Service Area encompasses 9 square miles of unincorporated lands, east of County Line Road and south of Ute Hwy.
+The 2014 larval control service area for the City of Longmont included approximately 28 square miles of private and public lands in the city limits of Longmont.
+Beginning in 2009, and each year since, the City of Longmont and Boulder County Public Health agreed to cost share larval control efforts in a portion of unincorporated Weld County which encompasses Union Reservoir and Sandstone Ranch Community Park.
+The Weld County Service Area covers 9 square miles of unincorporated lands, east of County Line Road and south of Ute Hwy.
 Both entities recognize that this area presents a significant number of larval mosquito habitats, which can produce mosquitoes that will migrate into Longmont city limits and Boulder County.
-To date, 403 larval mosquito habitats are included in the regular inspection and larviciding program for the City of Longmont Mosquito Management Program.
-There were 5 new larval sites added to the routine inspection program in 2011.
-To date, 68 larval mosquito habitats are included in the regular inspection and larviciding program for the Weld County Service Area.
+To date, 409 larval mosquito habitats are included in the regular inspection and larviciding program for the City of Longmont Mosquito Management Program.
+There were 5 new larval sites added to the routine inspection program in 2013.

 The primary objectives of the City of Longmont Mosquito Control Program is to suppress the development of larval mosquitoes in wetland and other sites, conduct surveillance of adult mosquito populations and provide limited adult mosquito control when predetermined disease and annoyance thresholds have been surpassed.
 These objectives are reached using a framework of Integrated Pest Management whose goal is to provide the greatest level of control of pest and disease vector mosquito populations while maintaining a balanced use of cultural, biological, and least-toxic chemical procedures that are environmentally compatible and economically feasible.